-Buyers of brand new homes in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price.
-Knowing this, the builder or developer often won't bend on price.
+Buyers of brand new homes in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

 For example, if a property has been on the market a long time and the builder is deeply invested, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was recently completed, don't count on being able to get a deal.
+However, if a home was recently completed, it's unlikely you'll get a deal.

-In cases where a builder won't budge, ask for assistance in other areas.
-Ask for them to pay a share of the closing costs, or extra amenities, like appliance upgrades, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
+In situations where a builder won't budge, ask for assistance in other areas.
+Ask for help with the closing costs, or additional amenities, like appliance upgrades, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

-Finding you a new home that meets your family's needs and matches your budget will be my #1 priority.
+At Target Cost Realty, LLC, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at

 (972) 504-8021 to launch the search for your new home today.